namesjames/command-line/README.md

 Let's try it out, let's explore that directory!

 `cd directory` if your directory is not a single word, you'll need quotation marks, i.e. `cd "Let's Explore"

+Don't worry about getting trapped in a directory, you can easily navigate back with `cd ..`

+To navigate back multiple directories in a single line, use `cd ../../../..` for however far you wish to go.

+##### Create

 Wasn't that great!? but we can't settle on just exploring these directories, let's create our own adventure!